AvinashAnalytics/PYTHON/Module 2 - Concept of OOPs in Python/README.md

-# Python for Data Science Certification - Assignments and Case Study
+# Concept of OOPs in Python - Assignments and Case Study

 ## Overview